Skip to content

 import { orders } from "./orders.js";

-export const invoices = defineBucket({
+export const invoices = defineBucket({ prefix: "invoices/" })

-deps: () => ({ orders }),
+.deps(() => ({ orders }))

-onObjectCreated: async ({ event, deps }) => {
+.onObjectCreated(async ({ event, orders }) => {

-// deps.orders is TableClient<Order>
+// orders is TableClient<Order>

-await deps.orders.put({
+await orders.put({

 pk: "INVOICE#1", sk: "FILE",